The Headline: hot off a sweep of the Tigers in Detroit, the Seattle Mariners bring the fire into Toronto to win this 10-inning thriller.

 Michael Saunders stole the show tonight, going 2-4 with 3 runs scored and 5 RBI.
 Those two hits came in the 9th and 10th inning, each a home run.
 His bomb in the 9th locked up the tie, with his 10th inning grand salami representing the go ahead runs.

-Saunders is now hitting .254 on the season, with 3 home runs, 11 RBI and 3 stolen bases.
+Saunders is now hitting .254 on the season, with 3 home runs, 11 RBI and 3 stolen bases.2.
+Flashing Some Power

 The best way to win against the Jays is to beat them at their own game, and Seattle certainly did that tonight.